-Our operating agreement provides that any future transaction involving us and an affiliate must be approved by a majority vote of independent managers not otherwise interested in the transaction upon a determination of such independent managers that the transaction is on terms no less favorable to us than could be obtained from an independent third party.
+Our limited liability company agreement provides that any future transaction involving the Company and an affiliate must be approved by a majority vote of independent managers not otherwise interested in the transaction upon a determination of such independent managers that the transaction is on terms no less favorable to the Company than could be obtained from an independent third party.
 An approval pursuant to this policy shall be set forth in the minutes of the Company and shall include a description of the transaction approved.
 The responsibility for reviewing and approving affiliate transactions has been delegated to the nominating and corporate governance committee of our board of managers, which is comprised entirely of independent managers.

-Pursuant to our operating agreement, we must provide the independent managers with access, at our expense, to our legal counsel or independent legal counsel, as needed.
+Pursuant to our limited liability company agreement, we must provide the independent managers with access, at our expense, to our legal counsel or independent legal counsel, as needed.